tezzachris/tezzachris/README.md

-### Hi there 👋
+#### Hi there 👋 I'm Chris
+Welcome to my Github profile.
+I use Github for sharing most of my projects:
+- 🔭 I’m currently working on non-linear time series models for option pricing
 <!--
 **tezzachris/tezzachris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...